lautenba/ADA_pADAwan_Project/README.md

 - Created new recipes with the obtained data

-- Determine relation between the ingredient between year of production and used ingredient in recipe
+- Determine relations between the ingredient used in recipe and the production of those ingredient (based on the year of production/used recipes)

 20.12.2019: